 Huisfit has already proven itself to sail and motor superyachts built by shipyards like Feadship, Lürssen, Abeking & Rasmussen, Heesen, Vitters, Claasen, Holland Jachtbouw.

 In addition numerous Royal Huisman-built yachts have benefitted from Huisfit.
-Below is an overview of recently delivered projects.
+Below is an overview of various reference projects.

 Hanuman, the 42m / 138ft J Class yacht came to the Netherlands to take advantage of Royal Huisman’s Huisfit program.
 Owner Jim Clark: “As a nearly 12 year-old boat, it needed to be brought up to modern standards. (…) I would not consider a refit anywhere else.”